Crafting the Right Reasons for Leaving Your Job in Your Resume | |||

 When it comes time to update your resume or prepare for an interview, one of the trickiest questions to navigate can be explaining why you left a previous job.
-The way you articulate your reasons for leaving can significantly impact potential employers' perception of you as a candidate.
+The way you articulate your reasons for leaving can significantly impact potential employers' perceptions of you as a candidate.
 It is important to frame your departure in a positive light, focusing on professional growth and future opportunities rather than any negative experiences you may have had.
+Instead of explicitly stating reasons for leaving previous roles on your resume, focus on showcasing accomplishments and skills gained.
+Use action verbs and quantifiable results to highlight your contributions to each position, implicitly demonstrating professional growth and a proactive career trajectory.
+This approach avoids potentially negative interpretations of your past employment and keeps the focus on your positive contributions.
 Followings are the good reference because they are all legitimate reasons an employee can decide to move on to a new position.

 And followings are bad reasons for leaving a job.
 Even if it's true, there are some reasons you shouldn't use.
 It's not a good idea to bad mouth your past jobs, bosses or companies or to share too much personal information.